ericjanto/personal-blog/content/posts/articles/2020-05-24-understanding-lists.md

 _This article is directed at Haskell beginners.
 If you're already experienced, you might want to check out my [other Haskell articles](/tags/haskell)._

-When you think about lists in general, you probably think about the grocery list you've written last week.
-Or about a list of your New Year's resolutions.
-Both lists have something in common: they store some data.

 ## What Exactly Are Lists?